ChooJeremy/mafia-volcano-mining/README.md

 * If you find gold, find a new mine
 * If there are no more visible sparkles, find a new mine
   * If you can't find a new mine (Lowest row has no sparkles), then use a potion of detection, and mine the spot in the lowest row that would reach a sparkle in the 2nd lowest row.
-  * If there are no sparkles left in the lowest 2 rows (Should be very rare), abort.
-(Please verify if the mine parsing is correct)

 ## Problems